Oregon State University: Research

+The university's College of Earth, Ocean and Atmospheric Sciences (CEOAS) operates several laboratories, including the Hatfield Marine Science Center and multiple oceanographic research vessels based in Newport.
 In 2001, OSU's Wave Research Laboratory was designated by the National Science Foundation as a site for tsunami research under the Network for Earthquake Engineering Simulation.
 The O. H. Hinsdale Wave Research Laboratory is on the edge of the campus and is one of the world's largest and most sophisticated laboratories for education, research and testing in coastal, ocean and related areas.

+Oregon State University operates two off-shore research test facilities near Newport for commercial wave energy technology companies to stress test prototypes.
+The North and South PacWave Energy Test Facilities are located several miles off the coast of Newport and serviced by the university's Hatfield Marine Science Center.
+The South PacWave Test Facility is an open ocean test site consisting of four berths, which occupy two square nautical miles of ocean with a cable route to shore of approximately 12 miles in length.
+The North PacWave Test Facility offers a site in state waters with streamlined permitting (the expected time to permit is under one year).
+The site is shallower than PacWave South and closer to port.

 The National Institute of Environmental Health Sciences funds two research centers at OSU.
 The Environmental Health Sciences Center has been funded since 1969 and the Superfund Research Center has been funded since 2009.

 OSU administers the H.J.
 Andrews Experimental Forest, a United States Forest Service facility dedicated to forestry and ecology research.
 The Andrews Forest is a UNESCO International Biosphere Reserve.

 OSU's Open Source Lab is a nonprofit founded in 2003 and funded in part by corporate sponsors that include Facebook, Google, and IBM.
-The organization's goal is to advance open source technology, and it hires and trains OSU students in software development and operations for large-scale IT projects.
-The lab hosts a number of projects, including a contract with the Linux Foundation.
+The organization's goal is to advance open source technology by hiring and training students in software development and operations for large-scale coding projects.
+The lab hosts a number of projects, including contracted work for the Linux Foundation and Oregon State Wireless Active Learning Device.